 • Stereo Amp/Cab Modelers

 Amp + Cab Modeler Pedals with Two or More Footswitches

 The devices in this list allow you to switch between presets right with your feet, thanks to their dual footswitches.
 They will all provide you with tonal options in both the amp and cab simulation realms.
 The more pricey ones also include third-party IR compatibility, XLR out, headphones out, and, in some cases, dual outputs.
 With the exception of the Two-notes Revolt, they are all DSP-powered (digital).

 Amp + Cab Modeler Pedals with One or No Footswitch

 If toggling between presets is not a priority for you, the pedals in this list are excellent options in all price ranges.
-(Some still allow switching between preset through a separate switchboard).
+(Some still allow switching between presets through a separate switchboard).
 They all offer both amp and cab simulations, some through digital circuits, others through analog ones, while some employ hybrid circuits.
 A bunch of them feature an on/off footswitch, while many do not – at the end of the day, electric guitarists never need to bypass their amp and cabinet!
 The pricier ones include handy features like third part IR compatibility and XLR and headphone out.

 Multi-Mode, Full-Size Cab Modeling Pedals (No Amp Simulation)